Engineered Wood Floors. Balanced 3-ply engineered flooring.

-When it comes to real hardwood flooring, there are two options: solid hardwood flooring and engineered hardwood flooring.
-Because the look and feel of solid versus engineered hardwood is virtually identical, the decision on which one to purchase and install is not a question of personal preference, but a question of cost, climactic factors and other practical considerations.
+There are two options for real hardwood flooring: solid hardwood flooring and engineered hardwood flooring.
+Because the look and feel of solid versus engineered hardwood are virtually identical, deciding which one to purchase and install is not a question of personal preference but a question of cost, climactic factors, and other practical considerations.

 There are two types of engineered hardwood floors: 2- and 3-layer.

-Czar Floors 2-layer engineered floors are made with a top layer of solid sawn 4mm wood.
+Czar Floors 2-layer engineered floors are made with a top layer of solid-sawn 4mm wood.
 The lower layer is made of Baltic Birch 9-ply plywood.
-3-layer engineered floors have a identical top and bottom layers (Please read the section, “true balanced engineered floors," below for more information).
+3-layer engineered floors have identical top and bottom layers (Please read the section “true balanced engineered floors" below for more information).
 Multiple layers are bonded together under pressure.